Our Timeless CreatorRevealed by His Glory

 This series on the Glory of God was originally introduced with only ten Hubble slides shown on a large screen while fifteen verses were being read.
 It lasted about ten minutes.
 When completed there will be around 400 images in the Video Slideshow with related scriptures.

-Click anywhere on the image above to play the slideshow now.
+Click anywhere on the image above to start the slideshow.

 Images courtesy of Hubble Telescope, Nassau, Space Science Telescope Institute and the James Webb Space Telescope that include selected scriptures from the public domain version of The King James Bible.
 The availability of STScI materials on this website does not imply the endorsement of STScI or by any STScI employee of any private use of such materials, including, in particular, any commercial use and any use intended to mislead.
 For more information please visit our Copyright Information page by clicking here.